 The Protocol will not be appropriate in urgent cases, for example, where a claimant is due to be removed from the UK or there is an urgent need for an interim order.
 In emergency cases the Protocol provides that it is good practice to fax the defendant the draft claim form which the claimant intends to issue or for a claimant to notify a defendant when an interim mandatory order is being sought.

 What are the requirements of the Pre-Action Protocol for Judicial Review?

 The letter of claim

 The claimant is required, before making a claim, to send to the defendant a letter of claim.
 The purpose of the letter of claim is to identify the issues in dispute and establish whether court proceedings can be avoided.

 Claimants are encouraged to use the suggested standard format letter of claim annexed to the Protocol.
 The Protocol specifies what information the letter of claim should contain.

-If a Defendant is not able to respond within the proposed time limit he should send an interim reply and propose a reasonable extension giving reasons why an extension is needed.
+If a defendant is not able to respond within the proposed time limit, he should send an interim reply and propose a reasonable extension giving reasons why an extension is needed.
 Where required, additional information should be requested.

 The claimant is not required to agree to an extension of time.
 However, if the court feels that any subsequent claim was made prematurely, the court may take this into account when it considers costs.

 If the claim is conceded in full, the letter of response should make this clear.
 If the claim is conceded in part or not conceded at all, the letter of response should make this clear and should:

 - where appropriate, contain a new decision, clearly identifying what aspects of the claim are being conceded and what are not, or give a clear timescale within which the new decision will be issued;